BeanConcepts/how-computers-work/README.md

 - Chrome OS has strong security, which we'll learn about in an upcoming course.
 ### Introduction to Qwiklabs
 - Qwiklabs is an online learning environment that takes you through live real-world scenarios you may encounter as an IT support specialist.
+## What is Networking

+### Basics of Networking
+- The Internet is just an interconnection of computers around the world.
+- The Internet is the physical connection of computers and wires around the world.
+- The Web is the information on the Internet.
+- Servers store the websites that we use.
+### Networking Hardware
+-  Ethernet cable, which lets you physically connect to the network through a cable.
+-  Wi-Fi, which is wireless networking.
+-  Fiber optic gets its name, because the cables contain glass fibers that move data through light instead of electricity.
+### Language of the Internet
+-  They're called IP addresses or Internet protocol addresses.
+-   The Internet Protocol helps us route information.
+-   The Transmission Control Protocol or TCP, is a protocol that handles reliable delivery of information from one network to another.